nshiell/database-dossier/readme.md

 --------------------------------------------------

-*...Or clone out this repository and run:*
+*...or clone out this repository and run:*

 `python database-dossier.py`